MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/10-Ex2-3-use-loop-turn-insights-into-actions.md

 Perform the following steps to complete this task:

-1. In your Microsoft Edge browser, go to the **Microsoft 365** home page, select **Apps** in the navigation pane, and then select **Loop** from the **Apps** menu.
+1. In your Microsoft Edge browser, go to the **Microsoft 365 Copilot** home page, select **Apps** in the navigation pane, and then select **Loop** from the **Apps** menu.

+   > [!NOTE]
+   > If **Apps** does not appear in the navigation pane, you can select the **App Launcher** icon (grid icon) in the top left corner of the page, select **More Apps**, and then select **Loop** from the list of apps that appears.

-2. In **Loop for the web**, create a new workspace titled **Adatum/Contoso contract comparison**.
+2. In **Loop for the web**, select the **+** (create new) icon on the left navigation pane, and then select **New workspace**.

+3. In the **Create a new workspace** dialog, enter `Adatum/Contoso contract comparison` in the name field, and then select **Create**.

-3. You plan to create three new pages under this Loop workspace – one for negotiation strategy, another for risk mitigation ideas, and a third for communication framing.
+4. You plan to create three new pages under this Loop workspace – one for negotiation strategy, another for risk mitigation ideas, and a third for communication framing.
 To begin, change the current title of the first page from **Untitled** to **Negotiation Strategy**.

-4. Open the Copilot pane.
+5. Select the **Copilot** icon at the top of the page to open the Copilot pane.

-5. Ask Copilot to review the attached **Smart Sensor contract comparison – Finance.pptx** file and turn its negotiation recommendations into a structured Loop table with columns like Action, Priority, Owner, and Deadline.
-Attach the file by entering a forward slash and then selecting the **Smart Sensor contract comparison – Finance.pptx** file from the **Files** tab.
+6. Ask Copilot to review the attached **Smart Sensor contract comparison - Finance.pptx** file and turn its negotiation recommendations into a structured Loop table with columns like Action, Priority, Owner, and Deadline.
+Attach the file by entering a forward slash and then selecting the **Smart Sensor contract comparison - Finance.pptx** file from the **Files** tab.

-6. Review the table results and then select the **Copy** icon that appears below the table.
+7. Review the table results and then select the **Copy** icon that appears below the table.
 Paste the copied results into your Loop page.
 Delete any extraneous text that was copied and pasted along with the table.

-7. Next, add a new page under your **Adatum/Contoso contract comparison** workspace.
+8. In the left navigation pane, select **Create new page** to add a new page under your **Adatum/Contoso contract comparison** workspace.
 Change the title of the page from **Untitled** to **Risk mitigation ideas**.

-8. Open the Copilot pane and ask Copilot to review the attached **Smart Sensor contract comparison – Finance.pptx** file and turn the risk mitigation ideas into a checklist with status fields for tracking.
+9. Select the **Copilot** icon at the top of the page to open the Copilot pane, and then ask Copilot to review the attached **Smart Sensor contract comparison - Finance.pptx** file and turn the risk mitigation ideas into a checklist with status fields for tracking.

-9. Review the results and then copy and paste the content into your Loop page.
+10. Review the results and then copy and paste the content into your Loop page.
 Delete any extraneous text that was copied and pasted along with the ideas.

-10. Finally, add a new page under your **Adatum/Contoso contract comparison** workspace.
+11. Finally, add a new page under your **Adatum/Contoso contract comparison** workspace.
 Change the title of the page from **Untitled** to **Communication plan**.

-11. Open the Copilot pane and ask Copilot to review the attached **Smart Sensor contract comparison – Finance.pptx** file and draft a communication plan for sharing its recommendations with stakeholders, including timeline and channels.
+12. Open the Copilot pane and ask Copilot to review the attached **Smart Sensor contract comparison – Finance.pptx** file and draft a communication plan for sharing its recommendations with stakeholders, including timeline and channels.

-12. Review the results and then copy and paste the content into your Loop page.
+13. Review the results and then copy and paste the content into your Loop page.
 Delete any extraneous text that was copied and pasted along with the communication plan.

-13. In the next task, you create an email for your Finance colleagues that includes a link to the Loop workspace that you just created.
+14. In the next task, you will create an email for your Finance colleagues that includes a link to the Loop workspace that you created.
 Keep the Loop workspace open so that you can copy its link.